eurodrigomuniz/socket-chat/README.md

-# Chat
+# socket-chat
-Chat feito na facul
+Chat made in Python using socket technology to create a simple chat channel.